alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 ### Use Case 1: Filtering long pages by markers

-In my learning I often take useful information and add it to my notes.
+In my learning, I often take useful information and add it to my notes.
 I then annotate and add more information or links I find useful.
 In one instance, I have read through and copied what I found to be the most useful for [linux privilege escalation by hacktricks](https://book.hacktricks.xyz/linux-unix/privilege-escalation).

-The total document is about 1655 lines long in markdown, quite large.
+The document is about 1655 lines long in markdown, quite large.
 ![](/assets/posts/2021-10-12-Hacking-Electron-Apps-Joplin/2021-10-14-12-46-35.png)